 In this integrated skills lesson, pupils will learn about some of the rights listed in the United Nations 'Convention on the Rights of the Child' (CRC)*.
 First, pupils are introduced to the concept of 'rights' through a teacher-led discussion.
 Then they study a list of items (in the form of picture cards) and decide which ones are 'rights'.
 Next, they read some of the fundamental rights, share missing information and complete the gaps in their text.
 Finally, learners work in groups, using the ideas from the lesson to make a booklet about children's rights.

-- To teach learners about children’s rights, ideally for the International Day of the Child
+- To teach learners about children's rights

 - To develop the skills of reading, writing, listening and speaking

 - To encourage pupils to think critically and creatively

 - To recycle the use of modals (can't, should, shouldn't, must, mustn't, have to)